-Issues reported by the public are addressed by the Parks and Green Spaces Manager.
+Issues reported by the public are managed by the Business and Projects Manager (Environment).
 Routine maintenance issues are forwarded to the Grounds Maintenance Manager and matters of policy are initially considered by the Green Spaces Development Manager.
 Any issues that have maintenance implications are then jointly evaluated by all relevant officers with input from the Friends Group.